On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Simulation and Numerical Results

 \section{Simulation and Numerical Results}

 In this section, we evaluate the performance of the PNC and SNC schemes in terms of the probability of error.
-We consider the parameters in Table \ref{parameters} (consistent with prior works \cite{aminian1, fekri1}).
-For the SNC scheme, we consider no, low, and high blocking cases, specified in Table \ref{parameters}, as in \cite{aminian1}.
-In the no ISI case, we choose $t_s=t_0=1.67~\textrm{s}$ which is the time that the impulse responses of the channels take their maximum.
-In the ISI case, we assume $t_0=1.67s$ and $t_s$ is chosen such that $\nu_{q+2}=0.05$.
+We consider the parameters $D=10^{-9}~\textrm{m}^2/\textrm{s}$, $d=250~ \textrm{nm}$, and $v_\textrm{r}=\frac{4}{3}\pi (50 )^3~\textrm{nm}^3$ (consistent with prior works \cite{IWCIT2016type, Jamali2017} ).
+In the no ISI case, we choose $t_s=t_0=10.4167~\mu\textrm{s}$ which is the time that the impulse responses of the channels take their maximum.
+In the ISI case, we assume $t_0=10.4167~\mu\textrm{s}$ and $t_s$ is chosen such that $\eta_{q+2}=0.05$.
+For the simulations, we run the Monte-Carlo simulations for $5 \times 10^6$ transmitted bits (based on uniform distribution).
+For each bit, we generate a random number using the distribution of the number of received molecules.
+Then, using the derived threshold in the receiver, we decode each transmitted bit, and hereby estimate the bit error probability with \emph{bit error rate}.

-Fig. \ref{fignoISI} shows the Avg-BEP versus $\zeta^{\msT_1}=\zeta^{\msT_2}=\zeta^\msR=\zeta$ for the two schemes without ISI using \eqref{AvgBEP}, \eqref{Peireaction1}, and \eqref{Peitype1} along with the Avg-BEP using simulation.
-It can be seen that the proposed PNC scheme outperforms the SNC scheme in all blocking cases.
+Fig. \ref{fignoISI} shows the Avg-BEP versus the number of transmitted molecules from the transceivers and the relay for information bit 1 (i.e., $\zeta_1=\zeta_2=\zeta_3=\zeta$) for the two schemes without ISI using \eqref{AvgBEP}, \eqref{Peireaction1}, and \eqref{Peitype1} along with the Avg-BEP using simulation.
+It can be seen that the proposed PNC scheme outperforms the SNC scheme.
 This is due to the reduction in the number of the molecules bound to the receptors (thanks to reaction).
 Also, the simulations confirm the analytical results.